Thompson Creek shares jump after earnings beat, China data

-(Reuters) - Shares of Thompson Creek Metals Co Inc TC.N TCM.TO rose more than 12 percent on Thursday after the miner reported better-than-expected adjusted earnings and as strong economic data out of China lifted commodities stocks.
+Aug 8 (Reuters) - Shares of Thompson Creek Metals Co Inc rose more than 12 percent on Thursday after the miner reported better-than-expected adjusted earnings and as strong economic data out of China lifted commodities stocks.

 The Denver-based molybdenum miner said late on Wednesday that its Mt.
 Milligan copper and gold project in British Columbia, a crucial part of its push to diversify its business by producing other metals, is set to start up in the next several days.